-Single-line weather alert notices can be posted on the Nyquist Dashboard and NQ-T1100 Admin phones, and full-text NWS Alerts can be viewed on the NQ-T1100 Admin Phone screen.
+Single-line NWS weather alert notices can be posted on the Nyquist Dashboard and NQ-T1100 Admin phones, and full-text NWS weather alert notices can be viewed on the NQ-T1100 Admin Phone and NQ-ZPMS Zone Paging Microphone Station screens.

-To activate this feature, include the POST_DASH_PHONE_TEXT parameter in the \$alerts() parameter list of a Routine's Display-Msg action.
+To activate this feature, include the POST_DASH_PHONE_TEXT parameter in the \$alerts() parameter list of a routine's Display-Msg action.

-Note: This feature can still be used even if you do not have a NQ-GA10PV device in your network.
+Note: This feature can be used even if you do not have a NQ-GA10PV device in your network.
 When you configure the Display-Msg action, set the Zones field to "All Displays."